yaml/yaml-spec/rfc/ReadMe.md

 When an RFC is approved by the core team it is merged to the yaml-spec master branch.
 At that point it is assigned a permanent RFC # and has a document that lives in the RFC directory.

+Anyone is welcome to submit an RFC as a PR, but it might make sense to file an issue to discuss it first.
-The core group has about 50 ideas that are being worked into RFCs.
+The core group has about 50 ideas that are being worked into RFCs; these are being submitted as proposals, which may get initially merged with little public discussion.
-Anybody can submit an RFC PR, but it might be wise to wait until the initial entries are submitted.

 When an RFC becomes permanent, it also will be assigned a discussion link.
 We'll be using GitHub Issues initially.

-Discussion of an RFC should wait until the RFC becomes permanent.
-In other words, it is best to hold off commenting while the RFC is still a PR.

 Please keep comments brief and to the point.
 Thumbs up and down won't have an effect on the outcome of the RFC or its comments.